By: Marilyn L. Davis

 Fish she got; men she didn’t.
 But in Eufaula, Alabama, you had to get a man.

 Monday mornings seemed to be louder than any other day at school.
 She’s watch as the girls bragged about catching whatever boy they set their sites on.

-Girls would group by the lockers, straining to see the class ring and oohing and aahing about how great it was to be going steady.
-They just reminded her of the hens in the yard when she'd throw out the corn; flapping and clucking… Click To Tweet
+Girls would group by the lockers, just to see the class ring, oohing and aahing about how great it was to be going steady.
+They just reminded her of the hens in the yard, flapping and clucking to get the corn.
+Click To Tweet

 She usually stayed at her locker a little longer to listen and watch.
 She didn’t get involved; mostly because she didn’t see the point.
 She had never been on a date and felt left out, and that irritated her about herself.
 She knew to get a date; she has to act like Amanda, Julie, and Martha, and she couldn’t bring herself to be phony.